zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec07.md

 ## Objective

 DNSSEC is the security upgrade of DNS, just as TLS is the security upgrade of HTTP (but done in very different ways).
-If a zone is upgrades to DNSSEC it means that it is signed by DNSSEC keys.
+If a zone is upgraded to DNSSEC it means that it is signed by DNSSEC keys.
 This test case will verify if the zone has been DNSSEC signed, and if so, also verify that there is at least one DS record in the parent zone for the zone tested.